VCityTeam/UD-SV/3DTilesTemporalExtention/Readme.md

        border="0">
 </a>

-In order to construct a 3dTiles-temporal tileset, a succession/pipeline (illustrated above) of treatments must be realized, mainly:
+In order to construct a 3dTiles-temporal tileset, a data pipeline (illustrated above) must be realized in order to:

-* sanitize each snapshot/vintage data and respectively host them [3DCityDB databases](https://3dcitydb-docs.readthedocs.io/en/version-2021.1/),
+* sanitize each snapshot/vintage dataset and respectively host them within a [3DCityDB databases](https://3dcitydb-docs.readthedocs.io/en/version-2021.1/),
 * then compute the differences between each city snapshot/vintage and its succeeding vintage data using e.g. the `demo_extract_building_dates.py` script in the [cityGMLto3DTiles temporal workflow](https://github.com/VCityTeam/cityGMLto3DTiles/tree/master/PythonCallingDocker#running-the-temporal-tiler-workflow),